jasonkiss/web-standards/guidance/quick-reference/a11y-content-editors.md

 ### A note about meaningful information

 Something is considered meaningful if it adds to the user's experience.
 Think carefully about the intent behind an image on a page when you're deciding if it's meaningful or not.
+Here are 3 examples that might help you decide:

-For example, a picture of a rose might be an example of the different species of flowers in a garden.
-It might be a red rose meant to symbolise romance.
-Or it might be a drawing of a line of roses someone is using as a page border.
+1. A picture of a rose as an example of the different types of flowers in a garden.
+The rose is meaningful because describing one kind of flower as distinct from a different kind.

-The rose in the first example was meaningful - one kind of flower distinct from another kind.
-The second example is meaningful because it conveys an emotion and enriches the page experience.
-The third example is decorative.
+2. A picture of a red rose symbolising romance.
+This rose is meaningful because it conveys an emotion and enriches the page experience.

+3. A drawing of a line of roses someone is using as a page border.
+This rose is purely decorative.

 ### Images